 SOS 190 Introduction to Popular Culture (3 cr.)
-Prerequisite(s): ENG 110 or ENG 116

 This course surveys trends in popular culture and the debates about how those trends affect the larger culture in general.
 The course will focus on a variety of popular media, which can include: music, video games, movies, television, and social networking.
 Topics for discussion may cover: the process of invention in popular culture; the relationship between popular culture, intelligence and engagement; the nature of celebrity; the function of simulacra; changes in narrative structure; representation of race and gender, and more.